-Once the term has been typed in the search box, and the search icon clicked, or the “Enter” key on the keyboard has been pressed, the user will be taken to the Search Results page as seen below.
+Once the term has been typed in the search box, and the the “Enter” key on the keyboard has been pressed, the user will be taken to the Search Results page as seen below.

 Take note of the following features:

 1. The search results page will display the first 50 results ranked based on an internal search score.
 If there are more than 50 results a “More results” option will be shown at the bottom of the page.
 Once the user has clicked on the “More results” the next 50 results will load.

 The page will not be reloaded, but instead the results will be added to the search results page, below the results already displayed.